-Do you have the opportunity to work abroad for your Swiss employer?
-As an employee posted abroad who pays Swiss social security taxes, you and your non-employed family members remain subject to insurance cover in Switzerland.
-You can continue to benefit from Swiss health insurance for at least two years up to a maximum of six years.
+The following applies, as a rule: as an employee posted abroad who pays Swiss social security taxes, you and your non-employed family members remain subject to compulsory insurance cover in Switzerland.
+This means you can continue to have Swiss health insurance for at least two years, up to a maximum of six years.

 We're here to help.